-Our scientific founders initially developed the lead candidate therapeutic at MGH to address the challenge of targeting microRNA-10b, a well validated target linked to metastatic cancer, which has been shown to cause approximately 90% of all cancer deaths.
+Our scientific co-founders initially developed the lead therapeutic candidate while at MGH to address the challenge of targeting microRNA-10b, a well validated target linked to metastatic cancer, which has been shown to cause approximately 90% of all cancer deaths.
 In contrast, most anti-cancer therapies target primary tumors and do not address metastatic disease specifically.
-Until now an effective therapeutic has not been developed to target microRNA-10b because of the delivery challenge despite microRNA-10b's strong association with cancer metastasis as documented in over 200 peer-reviewed scientific publications.
+So far, no effective therapeutic has been developed to target microRNA-10b because of the delivery challenge despite microRNA-10b's strong association with cancer metastasis as documented in over 700 scientific publications deposited on PubMed that refer to miR-10b.